Quantum-Uno/2026-ACC-Self-Driving-Car-Competition1/README.md

 ## Welcome to Our Esteemed Panel

-We are excited to present our autonomous navigation system developed for the **ACC 2026 Self-Driving Competition**.
+We are excited to present our autonomous navigation system developed for the **ACC 2026 Self-Driving Car Competition**.
 This document provides an overview of our project, detailing the architecture, control strategies, and setup instructions.

 ---